Frequently Asked Questions

 How will the Academy be administered?
 The UC Davis Seed Biotechnology Center will provide the administrative home for the Academy.
 An academic coordinator dedicated to the Academy will administer the logistics of the program, coordinate curriculum development, maintain the internet materials, and serve as a primary contact for participants between in-residence sessions.

 When will the in-residence sessions be held?
 Instruction for PBA VIII begins February 2022 and runs through September 2023.
 Dates of in-residence sessions in Davis were revised in July 2021 and are listed below:

 Revised PBA VIII Dates:

 How do I pay the tuition?
 Payment procedures will be provided to applicants following acceptance into the Academy.
 Various methods of transferring funds are available.

 How do I get to Davis?
 Davis is 80 miles east of San Francisco and 12 miles west of Sacramento on Interstate 80.
 By air, the Sacramento airport is 20 minutes from Davis.
 San Francisco and Oakland airports are less than two hours away by car.
 Shuttle service is available from the Davis Airporter (www.davisairporter.com).
 For more information on travel options, see http://www.davisvisitor.com/.

 Where can I find accommodations in Davis?
-For a list of places to stay, eat and visit in Davis, go to: http://www.yolocvb.net/davis/.
+A discounted rate will be made available to PBA participants and sent out before each session.
+For a list of additional places to stay, plus local restaurants and more in Davis, go to: http://www.yolocvb.net/davis/.

 Where can I get more information about the Academy?
-Contact Joy Patterson at email@example.com
+Contact Whitney Lowe at firstname.lastname@example.org.